uber-archive/idl/README.md

 This command will create a starter IDL file at the correct filepath in a new service.
-You should use it if you've got a new service and want to quickly scaffolder a simple thrift IDL file at the path expected by the `idl publish` command.
+You should use it if you've got a new service and want to quickly scaffold a simple thrift IDL file at the path expected by the `idl publish` command.

 Example: